AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Bayes Decision Theory.md

 			"y": 1759.7547497690502,
 			"strokeColor": "#e03131",
 			"backgroundColor": "transparent",
-			"width": 614.7212524414062,
+			"width": 693.6654052734375,
 			"height": 60,
 			"seed": 1777432688,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"boundElements": [],
+			"boundElements": [
+				{
+					"id": "4PkSg1mKqeMV_HPsLrJ_F",
+					"type": "arrow"
+				}
+			],
-			"updated": 1703514322478,
+			"updated": 1708633450408,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate of sorts\nand is calculated by the inverse of numbers divided by their count", "rawText": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate of sorts\nand is calculated by the inverse of numbers divided by their count", "textAlign": "left",
+			"text": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate or average density\nand is calculated by the inverse of sum of inverse numbers divided by their count", "rawText": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate or average density\nand is calculated by the inverse of sum of inverse numbers divided by their count", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate of sorts\nand is calculated by the inverse of numbers divided by their count", "lineHeight": 1.25,
+			"originalText": "The harmonic mean is the lowest of the three pythagorean means followed up\nby the geometric and the arithmetic, it represents an average rate or average density\nand is calculated by the inverse of sum of inverse numbers divided by their count", "lineHeight": 1.25,
 			"baseline": 54
 		},
 		{
 			"type": "line",
-			"version": 280,
+			"version": 284,
-			"versionNonce": 1221194352,
+			"versionNonce": 248712652,
 			"isDeleted": false,
 			"id": "llnXDBfGaVojCqLghTqeE",
 			"fillStyle": "hachure",